 \section{Abstract}

-For a graded system of zero-dimensional ideals on a smooth complex variety, Ein, Lazarsfeld and Smith asked whether equality holds between two Samuel type asymptotic multiplicities of the given graded system and of the associated asymptotic multiplier ideals respectively.
-In terms of complex analysis, we first show that the equality is equivalent to a particular case of Demailly's conjecture on the convergence of residual Monge-Amp\`ere masses under the approximation of plurisubharmonic functions with isolated singularities.
-This yields an analytic proof of the equality when a K\"uronya-Wolfe constant of the graded system of ideals is at most $1$.
-On the other hand, in an appendix of this paper, S\'ebastien Boucksom gives an algebraic proof of the equality in general, using the intersection theory of b-divisors.
-We then use this to confirm Demailly's conjecture for Green and Siu functions associated to graded systems of ideals and obtain further analytic consequences.
+Ein, Lazarsfeld and Smith asked whether `equality' holds between two Samuel type asymptotic multiplicities for a graded system of zero-dimensional ideals on a smooth complex variety.
+We find a connection of this question to complex analysis by showing that the `equality' is equivalent to a particular case of Demailly's strong continuity property on the convergence of residual Monge-Amp\`ere masses under approximation of plurisubharmonic functions.
+On the other hand, in an appendix of this paper, S\'ebastien Boucksom gives an algebraic proof of the `equality' in general, using the intersection theory of b-divisors.
+We then use these to show that Demailly's strong continuity holds for a new important class of plurisubharmonic functions.